AMA-VIP/LITA_PROJECT-2-SUBSCRIPTION-DATA-/README.md

 - Total_Number_of_Customer: The total number of customer was displayed using a card Chart
 - Cancelled_Subscription: Cancelled subscription was displayed using a card chart
 - Retention_Rate: Retention rate was also displayed using a card chart

+## Insight and Findings
+- High retention by subscription type: More persons subscribed to the basic subscription type with 10 customers in total, 7 returned and 3 cancelled, which means high retention rate was find in the basic subscripton type.